Genera of non-algebraic leaves of polynomial foliations of $\mathbb C^2$: Introduction

-Numerous studies in this field are devoted to the properties of generic foliations from $\mathcal{A}_{n}$ and $\mathcal{B}_n$, see \cite{Shch06} for a~survey.
+Numerous studies in this field are devoted to the properties of generic foliations from ${\mathcal A}_n$ and ${\mathcal B}_n$, see \cite{Shch06:en} for a~survey.
+In particular, the leaves of a generic foliation ${\mathcal F}\in {\mathcal A}_n$, $n\geq 2$, are dense in ${\mathbb C}^2$, see \cite{KhV62:en,Il78:en,Shch84:trans}; see also \cite{M75:en,LR03} for similar results about \emph{locally} generic foliations ${\mathcal F}\in {\mathcal B}_n$, $n\geq 3$.
 Another classical question concerns degree and genus of an algebraic leaf of a polynomial foliation, see \cite{LN02}.
 We study genera of non-algebraic leaves.

-For a generic \emph{analytic} foliation, the question about the topology of a leaf was studied by T.~Firsova and T.~Golenishcheva–Kutuzova. \begin{theorem*}[\cite{F06,K06}] Among leaves of a generic analytic foliation, countably many are topological cylinders, and the rest are topological discs. \end{theorem*}
+For a generic \emph{analytic} foliation, the question about the topology of a leaf was studied by T.~Firsova and T.~Golenishcheva--Kutuzova.

+\begin{theorem*} [see \cite{F06:en,K06:en}] Among leaves of a generic analytic foliation, countably many are topological cylinders, and the rest are topological discs. \end{theorem*}

 For a generic polynomial foliation, the analogous result is not known.
-The fact that almost all leaves are topological discs would follow from Anosov conjecture on identical cycles. \begin{definition}\phantomsection An \emph{identical cycle} on a leaf $L$ is a non-trivial element $[\gamma ]$ of the free homotopy group of $L$ such that the holonomy along one (and hence any) its representative $\gamma $ is identical. \end{definition} \begin{conjecture*}[D. Anosov] A generic polynomial foliation has no identical cycles. \end{conjecture*}
+The fact that almost all leaves are topological discs would follow from Anosov conjecture on identical cycles.

+\begin{definition} Let $L$ be a leaf of ${\mathcal F}$.
+A non-trivial free homotopy class $[\gamma ]$, $\gamma :S^1\to L$, is called an \emph{identical cycle} if the holonomy along any of its representatives $\gamma $ is identical, and is called a \emph{complex limit cycle} otherwise. \end{definition} The holonomy maps along different representatives are conjugate, so it is not important which representative we choose.